Simulations of inertial liquid-lens coalescence with the pseudopotential lattice Boltzmann method: Conclusion

 \section{Conclusion}

-We numerically investigate the inertial coalescence of liquid lenses over a wide range of contact angles using the pseudopotential lattice Boltzmann method.
+We numerically investigate the inertial coalescence of liquid lenses over a wide range of contact angles using the pseudopotential lattice Boltzmann method. \revisedtext{While prior work has focused largely on liquid lenses with small contact angles and only addresses the initial stage of coalescence, our work extends the analysis to the coalescence of liquid lenses with large contact angles and the coalescence dynamics at later stages.}

 Our simulations in two dimensions successfully capture the self-similar dynamics of both the bridge and velocity profiles, showing quantitative agreement with experimental observations and a theoretical framework based on thin-sheet equations.
 Furthermore, our simulation results demonstrate that the thin-sheet equations are applicable to describe the quantitative behavior of bridge growth for small contact angles approximately up to $\theta < 40^{\circ}$.
 In the three-dimensional case, we find out that the bridge height grows faster with a larger contact angle, while the growth of the bridge radius is independent of the contact angle at the initial stage.
 The contact angle of the cross-section of the bridge increases rapidly in the initial stage.
-It reaches a plateau at the intermediate stage, indicating a transition from a non-linear to a linear dependency between the growth of bridge height and bridge width.
+It reaches a plateau at the intermediate stage, indicating a transition from a non-linear to a linear dependency between the growth of bridge height and bridge width. \revisedtext{A theoretical model capable of predicting the transition's critical conditions—such as the critical bridge radius or time—and describing the full bridge growth dynamics is not yet available.
+Developing such a model extends beyond the scope of the current work and represents a valuable direction for future research.}

-The pseudopotential lattice Boltzmann method has been widely applied to study binary fluid component systems~\cite{Timm2016,liu_multiphase_2016,xie_effect_2025}, and our results demonstrate its applicability to ternary fluid systems, potentially inspiring its use for investigating printing and coating multi-component solutions for functional material synthesis in catalytic and electronic applications~\cite{vinodh_recent_2024,steinberger_challenges_2024}.
+The pseudopotential lattice Boltzmann method has been widely applied to study binary fluid component systems~\cite{Kruger2017,liu_multiphase_2016,xie_effect_2025}, and our results demonstrate its applicability to ternary fluid systems, potentially inspiring its use for investigating printing and coating multi-component solutions for functional material synthesis in catalytic and electronic applications~\cite{vinodh_recent_2024,steinberger_challenges_2024}. \revisedtext{For instance, in wet-on-wet inkjet printing, the final deposition pattern is affected by the competition between coalescence and evaporation timescales~\cite{Wijshoff2018}.
+Our findings provide an estimate of the coalescence timescale, thereby offering practical guidelines for optimizing drying conditions.}